-(1) For the purposes specified in subsection (1) of Section (1) of Section 56. a copy of any entry in a book of a multiState Cooperative society regularly kept in the course of its business shall be certified

-(i) by the Chief Executive of the society or any other member or employee authorized by the byelaws of the society;

-(ii) where an order has been passed under Section 48 superseding the board and appointing an administrator, by the administrator or any other officer authorized by him; and

-(iii) where an order has been passed under subsection (1) of Section 80 appointing a liquidator of the multiState Co-operative society, by the liquidator.
+- (1) For the purposes specified in sub-section (1) of Section 56, a copy of any entry in a book of a multi-State co-operative society regularly kept in the course of its business shall be certified- - (i) by the Chief Executive of the society or any other member or employee authorised by the bye-laws of the society; - (ii) where an order has been passed under Section 48 superseding the board and appointing an administrator, by the administrator or any other officer authorised - (iii) where an order has been passed under sub-section (1) of Section 80 appointing a liquidator of the multi-State co-operative society, by the liquidator.

-(2) Every certified copy shall bear the seal of the multiState Cooperative society.
+(2) Every certified copy shall bear the seal of the multi-State cooperative society.

-4. Contribution towards co operative education fund :-
+4. Contribution towards co-operative education fund :-

-(1)Every multiState Co-operative society shall credit a sum calculated at one percent of its net profits every year as contribution to the Co-operative Limited, New Delhi.
-The Co-operative education fund shall be administered by a committee nominated for that purpose consisting of the following members:

-(i) The President of the National Co-operative Union of India Limited, New Delhi Chairman (ii) The Central Registrar Member (iii) The Financial Adviser to the Department of Agriculture & Co-operation in the Ministry of Agriculture Member (iv) Two representatives of the Multi-State Cooperative Societies to be nominated by the Central Government for every two years Members (v) The Director General National Council for Co-operative Training, New Delhi Member (vi) The Director, Vaikunth Mehta National Institute of Co-operative Management, Pune.
-Member

-(2) The Co-operative education fund shall be utilised for the purposes connected with the education of members and human resources development for Co-operatives.
+- (1) Every multi-State co-operative society shall credit a sum calculated at one per cent of its net profits every year as contribution to the co-operative Education Fund maintained by the National Co-operative Union of India Limited, New Delhi.
+The co-operative education fund shall be administered by a committee nominated for that purpose consisting of the following members:- - (i) The President of the National Co-operative Union of India Limited, New Delhi Chairman - (ii) The Central Registrar Member - (iii) The Financial Adviser to the Department of Agriculture and Gooperation in the Ministry of Agriculture Member - (iv) Two representatives of the multi-State co-operative societies to be nominated by the Central Government for every two years Members - (v) The Director General National Council for Co-operative Training, New Delhi Member - (vi) The Director, Vaikunth Mehta National Institute of Go-operative Management, Pune Member - (2) The co-operative education fund shall be utilised for the purposes connected with the education of members and human resources development for co-operatives.